buildtesters/buildtest/docs/quick_start.rst

 Buildtest Configuration
 -------------------------

-The buildtest configuration file is used to :ref:`configure_buildtest` for your system.
+The buildtest configuration file is used to :ref:`configuring_buildtest` for your system.
 In order to use buildtest, your configuration file must be valid.
 You can validate the configuration file by running::

   buildtest config validate